kn2tod/pistar-boot-from-usb/README.txt

   then be cloned for implementation and subsequent configuration on ANY Raspberry model.

-C) Dropping Pi-Star configuration backups from existing systems into the /boot directory at this step makes this an easy way to migrate to better hardware (uSD's and Pi4's) at the same time.
+C) Dropping Pi-Star configuration backups from existing systems into the /boot directory at this step makes this an easy way to migrate to better hardware (uSD's and Pi3B+'s and Pi4's) at the same time.

 ---